bkeller2/Mplus/README.md

 # Themes #

-This package currently offers two themes.
+This package currently offers three themes.
 By default it uses the "Mplus lite" theme which mimics close to normal Mplus highlighting.
 To switch to the more highlighting option add this code into the syntax specific settings:

 ```